As we are now homeschooling we thought we would share some of the best kids subscription boxes available in the UK that we think are great.

 Brick Loot is a monthly subscription box company for LEGO and Brick fanatics!

 Subscribers will receive a monthly box filled with unique, custom, and never-before-seen items that work with LEGO bricks and custom building.
+This is one of the best gifts for Lego lovers.

 Each month your Brick Loot box is filled with 4-8 items that were hand-picked by Brick specialists who scour the world for the newest and coolest products for you to collect.